 MSA LLC purchased insurance policies for the policy years from 1952-1986 from over 20 different insurance carriers that, subject to some common contract exclusions, provide coverage for cumulative trauma product liability losses and, in many instances, related defense costs (the "Occurrence-Based Policies").
-After 1986, MSA LLC's insurance policies have
+As of April 1986, MSA LLC is insurance policies have significant per claim retentions.
+Based on this, MSA LLC does not expect to be materially reimbursed for any claims alleging exposures that occurred entirely as of April 1986.

-In the normal course of business, MSA LLC makes payments to settle product liability claims and for related defense costs and records receivables for the amounts that are covered by insurance.
-The available limits of the applicable Occurrence-Based Policies exceed the recorded insurance receivable balance.
+In the normal course of business, MSA LLC makes payments to settle product liability claims and for related defense costs and records receivables for the estimated amounts that are covered by insurance.
 Various factors could affect the timing and amount of recovery of the insurance receivable, including the outcome of negotiations with insurers and the outcome of the coverage litigation with respect to the Occurrence-Based Policies, and the extent to which the issuing insurers may become insolvent in the future.
+Insurance receivables are recorded at present value based on expected timing of receipts.

-Insurance receivables at March 31, 2017 totaled \$58.5 million, of which, \$2.0 million is reported in prepaid expenses and other current assets and \$56.5 million is reported in insurance receivable and other non-current assets.
-Insurance receivables at December 31, 2016 totaled \$159.9 million, of which \$2.0 million is reported in prepaid expenses and other current assets and \$157.9 million is reported in insurance receivable and other non-current assets.
+Insurance receivables at June 30, 2017 totaled \$108.6 million, of which, \$7.4 million is reported in prepaid expenses and other current assets and \$101.2 million is reported in insurance receivable and other noncurrent assets.
+Insurance receivables at December 31, 2016 totaled \$159.9 million, of which \$2.0 million was reported in prepaid expenses and other current assets and \$157.9 million was reported in insurance receivable and other noncurrent assets.
+As discussed above, only a portion of our recent settlements of cumulative trauma liability claims is expected to be covered by existing insurance policies, with the remaining amounts self-insured.
+We are now largely self-insured for cumulative trauma claims.